ShiminZhang/GenericRA/README.md

 This directory serves as

 1. a starting point for all my research projects
-2. a universal tool set and templates set
+2. a universal tool set and templates set for research purposes